UD-Max Oral Suspension

 Q. When should I take UD-Max Oral Suspension?

-The suitable timing of taking this medicine might differ depending upon your condition.
-Your doctor might instruct you to take 2 to 3 doses per day and suggest to take the last dose at bedtime.
-UD-Max Oral Suspension should be taken with water milk and can be taken with food or after food.
+The suitable timing of taking this medicine might differ depending on your condition.
+Your doctor might instruct you to take 2 to 3 doses per day and suggest taking the last dose at bedtime.
+UD-Max Oral Suspension should be taken with water or milk after food.
 When prescribed for dissolving gallstones, it is usually suggested to be taken once daily at night.
-Ideally, it should be taken at a gap of 6 hours, for example at 8 am, 2 pm and 8 pm.

 Q. Is UD-Max Oral Suspension safe?